Darnelo-Inc/9cloud/README.md

 # 9cloud
-Adaptive layout of a single-page 9cloud hosting website.
-HTML 3, CSS 5, Less, jQuery
+9cloud hosting landing
+Project created with HTML and Less